kingster/Way2SMS-API/README.md

 Way2SMS PHP API
 =============

 Send SMS Via Way2SMS from PHP.

+Tested Working with Way2SMS UI Version 4

 How to